chalatz/tours/pages/tours/guided/best-off.md

 has_gallery: true
 is_of: guided_tours
 meta:
-  title: 'Full Day Tour of Rhodes, Greece Rhodes Full Day Tours, Rhodes Private Tours'
+  title: Full Day Tour of Rhodes, Greece Rhodes Full Day Tours, Rhodes Private Tours
-  http_desc: 'Full Day Tour of Rhodes, Greece Rhodes Full Day Tour, Rhodes Private Tours'
+  http_desc: Full Day Tour of Rhodes, Greece Rhodes Full Day Tour, Rhodes Private
+    Tours
-  description: 'Full Day Tour of Rhodes, Greece Rhodes Full Day Tour, Rhodes Private Tours'
+  description: Full Day Tour of Rhodes, Greece Rhodes Full Day Tour, Rhodes Private
+    Tours
-  keywords: 'Full Day Tour of Rhodes, Greece Rhodes Full Day Tour, Rhodes Private Tours'
+  keywords: Full Day Tour of Rhodes, Greece Rhodes Full Day Tour, Rhodes Private Tours
-  abstract: 'Full Day Tour of Rhodes, Greece Rhodes Full Day Tour'
+  abstract: Full Day Tour of Rhodes, Greece Rhodes Full Day Tour
   author: Nick
   copyright: NK for Rhodes Private Tours, 2018
 title: '"Best off & Lunch Break" GT2'
 tour:
   title: '"Best off & Lunch Break" GT2'
-  summary: Rhodes Old City & New Town / Acropolis of Rhodes / The East Coast of the Island / Village & Acropolis of Lindos / Lunch by the Sea
+  summary: Rhodes Old City & New Town / Acropolis of Rhodes / The East Coast of the
+    Island / Village & Acropolis of Lindos / Lunch by the Sea
   duration: Full Day
 summary:
   paragraphs:
   - The tour is ideal for people who love exploring historic sites, picturesque sceneries, spectacular views and experiencing the taste of what the local cuisine has to offer.
 Greek Gastronomy is known for delicious foods and wines, all of which are highly recommended to cruise ship passengers, those dropping by plane for a day, or visitors who plan on staying for only a brief period.
 overview:
   items:
-  - title: 'Begin with the Walking Tour of the Medieval City (World Heritage Site)'
+  - title: Begin with the Walking Tour of the Medieval City (World Heritage Site)
-  - title: 'Visit the New Town and the Old Harbor - “Colossus of Rhodes”'
+  - title: Visit the New Town and the Old Harbor - “Colossus of Rhodes”
-  - title: 'See the Aegean and the Med Sea near the North Point'
+  - title: See the Aegean and the Med Sea near the North Point
-  - title: 'Enjoy the Panoramic View of the Acropolis of Rhodes, Monte Smith'
+  - title: Enjoy the Panoramic View of the Acropolis of Rhodes, Monte Smith
-  - title: 'Then take a drive to Lindos 50km / 32 miles to the South East'
+  - title: Then take a drive to Lindos 50km / 32 miles to the South East
-  - title: 'Stop by to see the Rhodian Pottery Art - Famous Ceramics'
+  - title: Stop by to see the Rhodian Pottery Art - Famous Ceramics
-  - title: 'Taste the Local Flavored Olive Oil with Dried Herbs'
+  - title: Taste the Local Flavored Olive Oil with Dried Herbs
-  - title: 'Take in the sights of Lindos White Village and Acropolis – Scenic'
+  - title: Take in the sights of Lindos White Village and Acropolis – Scenic
-  - title: 'Visit the St. Paul’s Bay - Scenic'
+  - title: Visit the St. Paul’s Bay - Scenic
-  - title: 'Walk through the Village and Acropolis of Lindos'
+  - title: Walk through the Village and Acropolis of Lindos
-  - title: 'On the way back Relax on the Water’s Edge for Lunch - Scenic'
+  - title: On the way back Relax on the Water’s Edge for Lunch - Scenic
-  - title: 'Return via the Faliraki Beach and Kallithea Spa'
+  - title: Return via the Faliraki Beach and Kallithea Spa
-  - title: 'Back to Rhodes Town / Cruise Ship / or to your place'
+  - title: Back to Rhodes Town / Cruise Ship / or to your place
   - title: 'Duration: Approximately 7:00 hours'
     classes: bold
   - title: 'Suggested time for this tour: mid-April to October'